cg-tuwien/multistream/doc/Theme.md

 `main-logo` is a high resolution image of the oragnisation or event logo, which is present in nearly every scene.

-`logo-side` is a vertical version of the logo which is displayed in the `narrow-border` [Layout](doc/Layout.md).
+`logo-side` is a vertical version of the logo, which is displayed in the `narrow-border` [Layout](doc/Layout.md).
 It should have an aspect ratio of about 1:10.